jax-ml/jax/docs/new_docs/501/index.rst

 3. :doc:`fault-tolerance` — fault-tolerant distributed JAX: surviving
    machine failures with ``jax.live_devices``, barrier semantics, and recovery, with worked training examples.
+4. :doc:`security` — securing JAX's network services: mTLS for the coordination service and the TPU runtime's internal services, and which connections remain unprotected.
-4. :doc:`export` — exporting and serializing staged-out computations for
+5. :doc:`export` — exporting and serializing staged-out computations for
    later or cross-platform execution, and :doc:`shape-polymorphism` — exporting with symbolic shapes so one artifact serves many input sizes.
-5. :doc:`compilation-cache` — the persistent compilation cache: skipping
+6. :doc:`compilation-cache` — the persistent compilation cache: skipping
    recompilation across process restarts and sharing compiled artifacts across nodes.
-6. :doc:`transfer-guard` — logging or disallowing unintended host-device
+7. :doc:`transfer-guard` — logging or disallowing unintended host-device
    transfers.

 Smaller notes